Archives in Category: Annoyances

 Ten minutes to write.
 Less time to read.

 It’s half-way through the month, and I am still monitoring the parking situation when I go for my daily dose of radiation.
-I won’t reveal all the details now, because I plan to share final observations at the end of
+I won’t reveal all the details now, because I plan to share final observations at the

 … finish reading Preliminary Report

 Those of us who come for radiation daily receive a parking permit, so we can park in assigned spaces for patients near the special entrance to the department.
 There are six designated spaces.